flame-code/FLAME/docs/12_ann.rst

    options:

-      ``rivals``: Well tested and stable optimizer based on a modification of extended Kalman filter.
+      ``rivals``: Currently the only available method, based on a modification of the extended Kalman filter.

-..  warning:: Other methods?

 **nstep_opt**: (integer) Number of extended Kalman filter steps